Is ESG A Good Investment Strategy?

 My parent's generation was told to be afraid of an ice age.
 Also not making this up.
 If you're born after Carter you're probably unaware that mass hysteria was focused on global cooling before it was global warming.
 But they had suffered through problems based on reality- Vietnam, Watergate, JFK Assassination- so they were less gullible and a lot more street-smart than we were.
 And they loved cars that burned fuel at 8 miles/gallon, so the fearmongering had only limited effect.
 They were also raised by the Greatest Generation who was even smarter, harder-working and had actually struggled in their life and seen some (stuff.)
 And there was less mental illness (i.e. political zealotry) infecting Washington DC and the media.
 Or so we were told.

 Today's youngest generations are being jerked around by 'climate change' (a more catch-all improvement over the ill-fated 'global warming' moniker that preceded it.)
-During our late-20th century acid rain fearmongering social experiment.
-I distinctly remember that they had any kids blessed to grow up in the 70-80's terrified of rain melting our faces off.
-Anyone from that era that denies that has either a.) forgotten or b.) probably drinks to much and surrendered some brain cells in the past 40 years.
-I attended Catholic and then a Jesuit school, so my entire adolescence vacillated between feelings of existential fear and white Catholic guilt.
+During our late-20th century acid rain fearmongering social experiment, I distinctly remember that they had any child (blessed to grow up) in the 70-80's terrified of rain melting our faces off.
+Anyone from that era that denies that has either a.) forgotten or b.) probably drinks too much and surrendered some brain cells in the past 40 years.
+I attended Catholic and then a Jesuit school, so my entire adolescence vacillated between feelings of existential fear of acid rain and Catholic guilt.

 Unfortunately, parenting today is not as good as in the past (this is the fate of all affluenza), lessons always get lost in the ether - like fine details in a photocopy (of a photocopy of a photocopy...), a percentage of our young whippersnappers are more arrogant, entitled, self-righteous and largely ignorant (a deadly combination) and the tactics of manipulation are far more sophisticated.
 Few of them stop to posit when Greta Thunberg is going to visit Moscow, Beijing or New Delhi, where the vast majority of global pollution occurs but is less developed and therefore less "psychologically malleable."
 Translation: they're not wealthy enough to worry about the climate climate apocalypse.
 That's a first-world threat.